kbs1/openxdagpool-scripts/README.md

 Tweak the scripts to export data from your pool daemon.
 Nginx is required so these text files are downloadable by [OpenXDAGPool](https://github.com/kbs1/openxdagpool).

-As for balance checking, you are not required to use `wwwscripts/balance.php`, you can use any other balance checker that *contains* compatible output (`Balance: x.xxxxxxxxx XDAG`) and can accept XDAG address in question as a GET parameter.
+As for balance checking, you are not required to use `wwwscripts/balance.php`, you can use any other balance checker that *contains* compatible output (`Balance: x.xxxxxxxxx XDAG`) and can accept XDAG address in question as a GET / route parameter.
 The balance checker URL is configurable in [OpenXDAGPool's](https://github.com/kbs1/openxdagpool) `.env` file.

 # Usage
 To use these scripts, always `su pool; cd` and then run `./xdag_....` as you need, or execute `./xdag_....` in particular xdag directory to interact with desired xdag daemon.